Admissibility and field relations: introduction

 \begin{thm} Let $l$ be a prime and $\G$ an $l$-group.
-Let $M/\mQ$ be a $\G$-extension in which $l$ splits completely.
-Let $K$ be a subfield of $M$ whose $\mQ$-normal closure is $M$ and let $\mH=\Gal(M/K)$.
-Then $K$ is equivalent to $M$ by preadmissibility if and only if for every subgroup $D\leq G$ that appears as a decomposition group, i.e. $D=D(M/\mQ,\fp)$ for some prime $\fp$ of $M$, there are two distinct split double cosets of the form $Dx\mH$, $x\in \G$. \end{thm}
+Let $L/\mQ$ be a $\G$-extension in which $l$ splits completely.
+Let $K$ be a subfield of $L$ and $\mH=\Gal(L/K)$.
+If for every subgroup $D\leq \G$ that appears as a decomposition group there are two split double cosets of the form $Dx\mH$, $x\in \G$, then $K$ and $L$ are equivalent by preadmissibility.
+If $\G$ is non-metacyclic the converse also holds. \end{thm}

-Note that there is no number field $K$ over which the set of $K$-admissible groups is known and in many cases the conjecture is that it is exactly the set of $K$-preadmissible groups.
-Thus, Theorem \ref{examples_characterization.thm} and the following examples provide the closest result to a negative answer for Problem \ref{degree.prob} that one can obtain using the current knowledge on $K$-admissibility.
-We can therefore conjecture: \begin{conj} Problem \ref{degree.prob} has a negative answer.
-Furthermore, there is a number field $M$ that has a proper subfield $K$ for which $K$ and $M$ have the same admissible groups. \end{conj}